no-comment/SlideButton/README.md

 import SlideButton
 ```

-Create a `SlideButton` by providing a title and a callback that is executed when the user successfully swipes the indicator.
-The callback returns a `Bool?` value that determines whether to provide haptic feedback.
+Create a `SlideButton` by providing a title and a callback that will execute when the user successfully swipes the indicator.
+Optionally, you can inform the SlideButton whether the callback was successful to play haptic feedback.

 ```swift
 SlideButton("Slide to Unlock") {